sagemath/trac_to_gh/Issue 8961.md

 # Issue 8961: zope.testbrowser is included in sagenb but is no longer required

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8961

 Original creator: timdumol